apitable/apitable/README.md

 Why you must know APITable for your next software?

-- As a Management Software
+- As a super management software
     - Flexible Project Management & Task/Issues Managements.
     - Marketing Leads Management.
     - Most flexible and connectable CRM.